 Diagnosis of ED

 This typically involves your doctor conducting a thorough physical exam and obtaining a detailed medical history.
 You should be prepared to have your urine and blood tested for possible diseases or medical disorders.
 The precise tests will be determined by your doctor who will work diligently to rule out all possible problems.
-Only then will an actual diagnosis of ED be made.
+Only then will an actual diagnosis be made.

 Treatment of ED

 Many treatment options are available.
 Viagra is one of the most common treatments for Erectile Dysfunction.
 The healthcare professional will decide if this is the best option for you.
 If it is, you simply take the pill as instructed.
 You take the pill at least 30 minutes prior to engaging in sexual intercourse.
 It is common for men to have to take the pill several times to determine its level of effectiveness.
 Your doctor can adjust dosage as needed.

 Most men worry that these symptoms will return.
 While this is possible, Viagra can be used for a long time with no or little side effects.
 Once the physical symptoms of ED are addressed, men find it takes longer to overcome the psychological and emotional impact of it.
 In addition to taking Viagra, men should also minimize lifestyle factors that can cause these erection problems.